-Balsam Fir-Black Ash Seepage This forested wetland Swamp. into herbaceous grades an dominated Shallow Emergent Marsh.
+Fir-Black Balsam Ash Seepage Swamp.
+This forested wetland grades into an herbaceous dominated Shallow Emergent Marsh.
 Further north, the site opens up to include open water from various beaver dams.
 These open water areas come and go as beaver populations at the site rise and fall.
 Because of this mixture of wetland types, this site is ranked significant for wildlife habitat.
 Being located along the banks of the Huntington River and a tributary, these wetlands also help to prevent erosion along these streams and provide some measure of flood water attenuation.
 They are ranked as moderately significant for water quality function because of their capacity to filter out excess nutrients or pollutants from runoff before they reach surface waters.